A2Amir/Writing-ROS-Nodes/README.md

 	4. touch simple_mover
 	5. nano simple_mover

-	6. You have opened the simple_mover script with the nano editor, now copy and paste the code below from [this file](https://github.com/A2Amir/Writing-ROS-Nodes/blob/master/Code/simple_mover.py) into the script and use ctrl-x followed by y then enter to save the script.
+6. I have opened the simple_mover script with the nano editor, now copy and paste the code below from [this file](https://github.com/A2Amir/Writing-ROS-Nodes/blob/master/Code/simple_mover.py) into the script and use ctrl-x followed by y then enter to save the script.